Secure Sum Outperforms Homomorphic Encryption in (Current) Collaborative Deep Learning: Conclusion

 \section{Conclusion}

 Homomorphic encryption is a powerful, versatile tool, but applied to asymmetric encryption, it is often computationally costly.
 In the field of SMC, other techniques should not be neglected.
 We demonstrate the advantages of alternatives in the example of DL on horizontally partitioned data.
 Instead of 2.5 hours with 20 threads (10 cores)~\cite{Pho18} with HE based protocols, we can train a default DNN in 6 to 35 minutes (for $n \in \{3,4,...,20\}$) with 4 threads employing a simple but even fully collusion secure sum protocol.
+Since we target industrial and institutional B2B settings, where dropouts of participants are very rare, future work should take further secure aggregation algorithms into account that are suitable for peer-to-peer environments.

-Still, in this field, future work could exploit the HE property to prevent disclosure of \textit{any} intermediate results.
-The risk of violating privacy by sharing aggregated intermediate results has not been evaluated yet.
+The risk of violating privacy by sharing aggregated \textit{intermediate results} has not conclusively been evaluated yet.
 HE has the chance to perform the whole training on encrypted data.
 Therefore, more efficient approaches should be developed.
-HE techniques for symmetric keys might be an option.
-Another open question concerns vertically or arbitrarily partitioned data for more than two parties.
+On the other hand, there is evidence that an abuse of intermediate parameters in order to exactly reconstruct inputs is infeasible in practice, especially with SGD, because of the non-linearity of such attacks.
+More research is needed to prove or disprove this.
+Another unsolved problem concerns vertically or arbitrarily partitioned data for more than two parties.